why Palantir Technologies Inc. [PLTR] is a Good Choice for Investors After New Price Target of $24.61

-The investigation concerns whether Palantir and certain of its officers and/or directors have violated federal securities laws.

-The one-year Palantir Technologies Inc. stock forecast points to a potential downside of -6.7.
-The average equity rating for PLTR stock is currently 3.30, trading closer to a bullish pattern in the stock market.
+Wejo, a global leader in connected vehicle data, and Palantir Technologies (NYSE: PLTR) (“Palantir”) detailed the early success of a new partnership aiming to solve the most ambitious problems of the mobility revolution.
+As the world moves at furious pace to reduce emissions, improve vehicle safety, and design resilient smart cities, Wejo and Palantir are looking to create an integrated data ecosystem for the automotive industry and beyond.
+The two companies discuss the partnership, Palantir’s investment in Wejo (which entered into a definitive agreement to merge with Virtuoso Acquisition Corp.
+(NASDAQ: VOSO)), and their progress to date in a video published.

+The stocks have a year to date performance of 13.04 percent and weekly performance of 1.37 percent.
+The stock has been moved at 14.45 percent over the last six months.
+The stock has performed 10.87 percent around the most recent 30 days and changed 4.80 percent over the most recent 3-months.

-The market cap for the stock reached $50.97 billion, with 1.89 billion shares outstanding and 1.63 billion shares in the current float.
-Compared to the average trading volume of 42.43M shares, PLTR stock reached a trading volume of 34388479 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 45.22M shares, PLTR reached to a volume of 50404713 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Palantir Technologies Inc. [PLTR]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PLTR shares is $24.61 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PLTR stock is a recommendation set at 3.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.